overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 --------- | ----------------------| ------------------------------------------------------------------------------------- |
 callback  | function              | Result of the request                                                                 |

+#### `failsafe` note
-Note: This API has a failsafe while games are active making sure automatic updates won't happen during play.
-Only if the user actively chose to update will the extension update while a game is active.
+The update has a failsafe mechanism while the game is active, making sure automatic updates won't happen during play only if a user action is detected, like pressing a button, for example.

 #### Callback argument: Success